BolajiAyodeji/bolajiayodeji.com/content/setting-up-git-first-time.md

 git config --global core.editor emacs
 ```

-- Next, setup colors for your Git console.
-For Linux OS users, you can use third pary Zsh configurators like [oh my zsh](https://ohmyz.sh/) to customize your terminal look with themes :).
+- Next, setup colors for your Git console. <br>
+> For Linux OS users, you can use third pary Zsh configurators like [oh my zsh](https://ohmyz.sh/) to customize your terminal look with themes :). <br>
 To configure this, do this:

 ```
 git config --global color.ui true